move4mobile/geekbites/README.md

 `npm install`

-When it found any vulnerabilities you can run the code  `npm audit fix` to fix them, or `npm audit` for details

-After this there will be no or less vulnerabilities, then you can run the code `npm run`.
+After this you can run the code `npm run`.

 To build, just run `npm run build`.
 This will pack and compile all resources needed to put the application in production and generate a service worker.

 Then you `npm run start`, npm will run the start script for you and start your application with your special configuration options.

 And then you are ready to write your own Geekbites blog.

+#### Tips

+When it found any vulnerabilities after you run the code `npm install`  you can run the code  `npm audit fix` to fix them, or `npm audit` for details

+After this there will be no or less vulnerabilities, then you can run the code `npm run`.

 Goodluck!!